Introduction

 • recognising children’s rights and the UN Convention on the Rights of the Child through seeking to understand and take account of the views of children in relevant decisions or policies

-Our current Equalities Plan 2022-2024 outlines five key organisational equality objectives:
+Our current Equalities Plan 2024-2028 outlines four key organisational equality objectives:

 We report our progress against our equalities objectives on an annual basis.